Guest Post from Sarah of Early Bird Mom.

 How many times have you found yourself looking into the refrigerator at 4:30 pm looking for inspiration?
 Unfortunately as I’m sure you know, inspiration doesn’t live in the fridge 🙂

-Here is my super simple menu-planning strategy.
+Here is my super simple menu-planning strategy for beginners.
 You can plan out a week’s worth of menus (or even a month!) in about 15 minutes.

-- Make your shopping list depending on what you already have at home and what you’ll need.
+- Make your weekly meal plan shopping list depending on what you already have at home and what you’ll need.

 15 minutes of planning will save you oodles of time during the week